Orthopedic Surgeon's 10 Year Study Reveals Stryker Hip Problems

 Dr. Swanson, along with four of his colleagues, conducted a 10 year study of ceramic-on-ceramic hip replacement systems manufactured by four different companies – Plus Orthopedics, Stryker Orthopedics, Wright Medical and Encore Orthopedics.
 His practice implanted over 300 hip replacement systems from 1999 to 2007 and then followed up with over 85% of those patients to determine which systems squeaked.
 He concluded that only recipients of Stryker's Trident Acetabular System reported problem squeaking.

 While many people might think that a squeaking hip might not be so bad, those who live with it every day think differently.
-Click here to hear a sample of one implant recipient's Stryker squeaky hip.
-Now imagine the embarrassment when walking through a grocery, a movie theater or a restaurant.
+Imagine the embarrassment when walking through a grocery, a movie theater or a restaurant.
 Those situations have caused many patients to become housebound.

 Patients who were fitted with a Stryker hip replacement system have also complained about pain, pieces of ceramic materials breaking off, uneven component wear and difficulty walking – all things that simply shouldn't occur after hip replacement surgery.
 Unfortunately for patients, Stryker failed to warn consumers about these issues – even though the U.S. Food and Drug Administration (FDA) and Stryker Defective Implant lawyers say that the company began receiving complaints as far back as January 2005.
 These complaints have led to numerous Stryker hip lawsuits.